 Log In or Register Today to Access Teaching Resources, Extension Activities and More!

-Kids play this educational game and learn how to eat a
+Kids play this educational game and learn how to eat a healthy breakfast.

-Kids learn about the five food groups and how much you
+Kids learn about the five food groups and how much you need from

 In addition to aligning to education standards, Healthy Choices, Healthy Me! underwent rigorous field testing with teachers and students to ensure that students gained knowledge and exhibited positive behavior change.